 While NAVER is not yet as highly advanced as Google, it dominates the Korean search engine market due to specialized and localized features, fast-paced updates to its service, and brand loyalty and recognition among Korean customers.
 NAVER is an important element in digital marketing strategies within Korea and requires the application of unique SEO strategies to reach users.
 We don’t know much about the algorithms that govern the search engine and its rankings.
 However, three of its search algorithms are known to the public:

 - This uses content, context and chain metrics to rank search results, and identify the authority, popularity, and reliability of user-generated content.
 The “chain” metric refers to conversion, a marketing term that means how many people have visited your content/page as a measure of popularity.
-The algorithm determines the authority of each content creator categorizing webpages by thirty-one different types dependent on the title tag and the content.
+The algorithm determines the authority of each content creator categorizing webpages by thirty-one different types depending on the title tag and the content.
 NAVER uses deep learning technology to determine different content types but many blogs are not favoured by this algorithm as it prioritizes those with high rates of traffic and gives the top spots in its rankings to those deemed to have the most authority on a specific subject.

 - This algorithm uses similar global web standards to those employed by Google, looking at certain search engine optimization (SEO) criteria of a website to determine its quality, and was introduced by NAVER in an attempt to make its organic results higher quality.
-Using a form of artificial intelligence data processing, this algorithm processes a number of ranking factors ascertain the quality of a webpage and its relevance to a query.
+Using a form of artificial intelligence data processing, this algorithm processes a number of ranking factors to ascertain the quality of a webpage and its relevance to a query.
 These include website crawlability and accessibility, page optimization and metadata, website structure and internal linking, mobile usability, number and quality of backlinks pointing to a website, and social media signals.
 Due to NAVER’s dependence on paid advertisements, there are definite limitations on the effectiveness of SEO on the search engine, but paying attention to these metrics will help sites rank highly.

 Deep Intent Analysis (DIA):